Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 You'll Benefit Most If You:

-Spend 10–20+ hours on every grant application
+• Spend 10–20+ hours on every grant application

-Rewrite the same information again and again
+• Rewrite the same organisational story again and again

 We Work With: